-- 1. President

-- 2. Vice President

-- 3. Secretary

-- 4. Treasurer

-- 5. Parliamentarian

-- 6. Historian
+- 1. President - 2.
+Vice President - 3.
+Secretary - 4.
+Treasurer (not included in Alpha Delta Nu) - 5.
+Parliamentarian (not included in Alpha Delta Nu) - 6.
+Historian (not included in Alpha Delta Nu)

 Officers will be selected based on character, integrity, leadership, and dedication to service.
 In keeping with the high ethical standards of the college, the administration and faculty encourage the election of students who exemplify the highest personal standards of behavior.
 Any student who is on scholastic or disciplinary probation is not eligible to be a candidate for an office in a campus organization.
 If an officer is placed on probation, the student will no longer be able to hold office.
 Officers will be selected by class majority vote.